glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 ---

 [Kerberos](http://www.kerberos.org/) is a protocol to guarantee one part of the security of your information infrastructure.
-Among the key concepts of security: confidentiality, integrity, availability and non-repudiation.
+Among the key concepts of security of the CIA triad: Confidentiality, Integrity, and Availability.
 Kerberos allows to set up communications confidentiality and non-repudiation accesses, it is an **Authentication and Authorization System** (AAS), although the step of authorization is very limited, it is essentially a authentication system.